garylirocks/quickrefs/datadog.markdown

 You can manage metadata of a service either:
 - Manually: using the web UI
 - Automatically: Github or Terraform

+Metrics:
+- `universal.http.server.*`: inbound traffic to your service
+- `universal.http.client.*`: outbound traffic to other destinations

 ## Synthetic testing